 While adidas sells a lot of these shoes through their main website, lower-priced footwear also find their way into family footwear stores and online footwear merchants like Zappos, DSW, and Famous Footwear.

-Though the both shoe brands have a wide affordable shoe assortment in common, adidas also offers a surprisingly high count of trail and general purpose outdoor footwear under $100.
+Though the both shoe brands have a wide affordable shoe assortment in common, adidas also offers a surprisingly high count of cheap trail and general purpose outdoor footwear.

 We’re not exactly sure why this is.
 We hypothesize that it’s influenced by adidas’s one-time ownership of the Salomon brand between 1997 and 2005?
 Back then, adidas was interested in making inroads into the outdoor equipment industry, and building a strong footwear assortment around that theme would have served them well.